- New mandatory public health measures in effect April 6.

 You can ask a question or send a message about jobs with the Alberta Public Service using the form below.

-If you have already applied on a job posting and have questions about your application, you can contact the Human Resources contact referenced in the job posting or the Public Service Commission (PSC) Talent Acquisition and Mobility Services at email@example.com.
+If you have already applied on a job posting and have questions about your application, you can contact the Human Resources contact referenced in the job posting or Talent Acquisition Services at [email protected].

 Only those inquiries that include an email address will receive a response.

-The personal information that you provide on this form will be used for the purpose of contacting you to address your inquiry.
+The personal information collected through this form may be used for the purpose of contacting you to address your inquiry.

-If you have any questions about the collection of your personal information, you can contact Talent Acquisition, Public Service Commission at JobBoard@gov.ab.ca.
+If you have any questions about this collection of personal information, you may contact Talent Acquisition Services, Public Service Commission at [email protected].